jason-gerard/DRAAF-pipeline/README.md

 ## Project Structure

 - The workspaces encapsulate each experiment.
 - The data sources store the simulation data in the raw format and the transformed and filtered format.
-These data sources are decoupled from the specific workspace experiments, allowing users to mix and match wht data is used without duplicating data sources.
+These data sources are decoupled from the specific workspace experiments, allowing users to mix and match what data is used without duplicating data sources.
 - The `etl.py` file defines the over all structure of the DRAAF ETL pipeline.
 - The `metric_engine.py` file defines the equations to produce the metrics.
 - The `protocol_definitions.py` file defines the protocol specific energy models used to generate the metrics.